Elevator: The Twilight Zone Tower of Terror

-The Twilight Zone Tower of Terror is the common name for a series of elevator attractions at the Disney's Hollywood Studios park in Orlando, the Walt Disney Studios Park in Paris and the Tokyo DisneySea park in Tokyo.
-The central element of this attraction is a simulated free-fall achieved through the use of a high-speed elevator system.
-For safety reasons, passengers are seated and secured in their seats rather than standing.
-Unlike most traction elevators, the elevator car and counterweight are joined using a rail system in a continuous loop running through both the top and the bottom of the drop shaft.
-This allows the drive motor to pull down on the elevator car from underneath, resulting in downward acceleration greater than that of normal gravity.
-The high-speed drive motor is used to rapidly lift the elevator as well.

-The passenger cabs are mechanically separated from the lift mechanism, thus allowing the elevator shafts to be used continuously while passengers board and embark from the cabs, as well as move through show scenes on various floors.
-The passenger cabs, which are automated guided vehicles or AGVs, move into the vertical motion shaft and lock themselves in before the elevator starts moving vertically.
-Multiple elevator shafts are used to further improve passenger throughput.
-The doorways of the top few "floors" of the attraction are open to the outdoor environment, thus allowing passengers to look out from the top of the structure.
+The Twilight Zone Tower of Terror is an attraction found in three Disney parks, featuring a simulated free-fall using a high-speed elevator system.
+Passengers are seated and secured for safety.
+The unique elevator design allows for rapid descent and ascent, exceeding normal gravity.
+Passenger cabins are separate from the lift mechanism, enabling continuous operation and movement through show scenes.
+Automated guided vehicles transport passengers into the elevator shaft.
+Open doorways at the top provide views from the structure.

 "Top of the Rock" elevators

 Guests ascending to the 67th, 69th, and 70th level observation decks (dubbed "Top of the Rock") atop the GE Building at Rockefeller Center in New York City ride a high-speed glass-top elevator.
 When entering the cab, it appears to be any normal elevator ride.
 However, once the cab begins moving, the interior lights turn off and a special blue light above the cab turns on.
 This lights the entire shaft, so riders can see the moving cab through its glass ceiling as it rises and lowers through the shaft.
 Music plays and various animations are also displayed on the ceiling.
 The entire ride takes about 60 seconds.